garylirocks/quickrefs/azure-devops.markdown

   - Max. count of agents
 - Networking: could be an isolated vNet or an existing vNet
 - Scaling: could have a schedule to pre-provision agents, so they become standby, ready to receive jobs
+- Comparing to Azure VMSS agents:
+  - Support multiple images in a pool
+  - Support MS-hosted agent images for Windows and Linux
+  - Don't support custom script
+  - A pool could be shared by multiple ADO organizations

+#### Azure VMSS

+- Requires:
+  - `--disable-overprovision`, so Azure Pipelines could perform scaling based on number of incoming jobs
+  - `--upgrade-policy-mode manual`
+- Use ephemeral OS disks could improve VM re-image times
+- If using custom image, don't install Azure Pipelines agent, Azure Pipelines will install the agent automatically as it provisions new VMs

 #### Self-hosted